CAEGI 0003 November Ads 2022x250

 (File Photo by Kevin Mathewson, Kenosha County Eye)

 The embattled Kenosha District Attorney, Michael Graveley (D), who has drawn the ire of both the left and the right over the last several years, is retiring next year.
 Graveley, a progressive, has come under fire from the right for charging Kyle Rittenhouse, a then-17-year-old child, for murder in the self-defense shootings during the Kenosha riots.
-Both Graveley, and his number two-in-command Carli McNeil, charged Rittenhouse knowing they could not prove the case to a jury.
-McNeil was the prosecutor who actually signed the complaint against the young man, and later gave the case to a different prosecutor, T. Clair Binger, who lost the case in front of a live audience of millions.
+Both Graveley, and his number two-in-command Carli McNeill, charged Rittenhouse knowing they could not prove the case to a jury.
+McNeill was the prosecutor who actually signed the complaint against the young man, and later gave the case to a different prosecutor, T. Clair Binger, who lost the case in front of a live audience of millions.

 Paid Advertisement